-7.1.1 The development proposal would require the removal of an apple (T11) and willow (T12) tree.
-These are however low-grade and see tree replacement in section 7.1.4 below.
-No pruning would be required on any retention trees.
+7.1.1 The development proposal require the removal of the holly T4 and the cypress T7.
+No tree pruning works would be required on the retention trees.

 7.1.2 As plotted on the Tree Protection Plan at Appendix 2, with the implementation (in a timely manner) of the tree protection measures specified in this report there should be no CEZ 1 (RPA) impact on the retention trees.